AlexJuarez/learn-js/README.md

 # Learn JS

-This is a compliation of data structures, algorithms and practical problems that are sure to turn you into a javascript wunderkind.
+This is a compilation of data structures, algorithms and practical problems that are sure to turn you into a javascript wunderkind.

 ## Getting started